Cook Inlet Installation of Anode Sleds

 October , 2010

-Divers installed 4 impressed current anode sleds on a platform in Cook Inlet, Alaska.
-The four-legged platform sits in 200’ salt water, all failing anode cables were removed from one of the north legs, and replaced with a new anode and cable.
-Two of the remaining three anode cables were routed through an unused riser tube in the SW Leg, and the remaining anode cable was routed through a unused riser tube in the south east leg.
-Divers, the DSV Sand Island, and a topside platform rigging crew were utilized to position anode sleds on the seafloor utilizing its on deck anchor winch.
+Global divers installed four impressed current anode sleds on a platform in Cook Inlet, Alaska.
+The four-legged platform sits in 200’ salt water.
+All failing anode cables were removed from one of the north legs, and replaced with a new anode and cable.
+Two of the remaining three anode cables were routed through an unused riser tube in the southwest leg, and the remaining anode cable was routed through a unused riser tube in the southeast leg.
+Divers, the DSV Sand Island, and a topside platform rigging crew were utilized to position anode sleds on the seafloor utilizing its on-deck anchor winch.